 Under the terms of each lease, the lessee pays base annual rent (subject to an annual fixed percentage increase), plus property taxes, and other normal and necessary expenses, such as utilities, repairs, and maintenance.
 The Company evaluates renewal options at lease inception and on an ongoing basis and includes renewal options that it is reasonably certain to exercise in its expected lease terms when classifying leases and measuring lease liabilities.
-The leases do not require material variable lease payments, residual value quarantees or restrictive covenants.
+The leases do not require material variable lease payments, residual value guarantees or restrictive covenants.

 The leases do not provide an implicit rate, and therefore the Company uses its incremental borrowing rate as the discount rate when measuring operating lease liabilities.
 The incremental borrowing rate represents an estimate of the interest rate the Company would incur at lease commencement to borrow an amount equal to the lease payments on a collateralized basis over the term of the lease within a particular currency environment.
-The Company uses an incremental borrowing rate consisting of the current prime rate plus 200 basis points for operating leases that commenced prior to January 2019 (and all of the Company's operating leases commenced prior to such date.
+The Company uses an incremental borrowing rate consisting of the current prime rate plus 200 basis points for operating leases.
 The depreciable lives of operating leases and leasehold improvements are limited by the expected lease term.

-At December 31, 2022, the Company reported operating lease right of use assets of approximately \$458,000 in other non-current assets, approximately \$398,000 in current liabilities, and approximately \$90,000 in long-term liabilities on the consolidated balance sheets.
+At December 31, 2023, the Company reported operating lease ROU assets of approximately \$1.3 million in other non-current assets, approximately \$0.5 million in current portion of lease liabilities, and approximately \$0.9 million in lease liabilities long-term in the consolidated balance sheets.

-Total operating lease costs were approximately \$602,000 and \$561,000 for the years ended December 31, 2022 and 2021, respectively.
+Total operating lease costs were approximately \$0.6 million and \$0.6 million for the years ended December 31, 2023 and 2022, respectively.
 Operating lease costs consist of monthly lease payments expense, common area maintenance and other repair and maintenance costs and are included in general and administrative expenses in the consolidated statements of operations.

-Cash paid for amounts included in the measurement of operating lease liabilities was approximately \$346,000 and \$462,000 for the years ended December 31, 2022 and 2021, respectively, and these amounts are included in operating activities in the consolidated statements of cash flows.
-At December 31, 2022, operating leases had a weighted average remaining lease term of 1.33 years.
+Cash paid for amounts included in the measurement of operating lease liabilities was approximately \$0.4 million and \$0.3 million for the years ended December 31, 2023 and 2022, respectively, and these amounts are included in operating activities in the consolidated statements of cash flows.
+At December 31, 2023, operating leases had a weighted average remaining lease term of 1.83 years and a weighted average interest rate of 10.27%.

-At December 31, 2022, future minimum lease payments under the Company's operating leases are as follows:
+At December 31, 2023, future minimum lease payments under the Company's operating leases are as follows:

 Year ending December 31,

-2023 \$ 422,000

-2024 \$ 93,000
+2024 \$ 592,000

+2025 513,000

+2026 529,000

-Total future minimum lease payments 515,000
+Total future minimum lease payments 1,634,000

-Less: accreted interest 26,000
+Less: accreted interest 229,000

-Total operating lease liabilities \$ 489,000
+Total operating lease liabilities \$ 1,405,000